KonuTech/gfk_ml_ops_data_analyst/README.md

 > based on their existing mental model.
 Note that for the same event X,
 > different people may seek different explanations depending on their point of view or mental model Y.
 > In the context of explainable AI, we can think of X as the example being explained and Y as a “baseline”
-> that is typically chosen to represent an uninformative or average example in the dataset.
+> that is typically chosen to represent an uninformative or average example in the dataset."
 > #### [SOURCE](https://pages.awscloud.com/rs/112-TZM-766/images/Amazon.AI.Fairness.and.Explainability.Whitepaper.pdf)

 **Sources of Bias**

-> As various bias metrics examine different nuances and ways in which bias may arise,
+> "As various bias metrics examine different nuances and ways in which bias may arise,
 > and there is not a single bias metric applicable across all scenarios,
 > it is not always easy to know which ones apply in a particular situation or domain.
 > Bias in a model arises in many ways.
 We provide a sixcategory taxonomy of sources of bias: